thenexthub/Codira/docs/DifferentiableProgramming.md

 Which name is the best?
 It is hard to say, as no naming precedent exists.
-Standardizing naming conventions for math terminology will be important as numerical computing becomes more prominent in Swift.
+Standardizing naming conventions for math terminology will be important as numerical computing becomes more prominent in Codira.

 ## Source compatibility